This article is all about data.

 But, if you want to have a professional approach in the stories insights analysis, you will need a third-party tool or software that will help you do more with your stories data.

-The Instagram stories platform, EmbedStories tackles this issue and addresses the problem through a variety of functionalities that can help to analyze stories’ data at a larger scale.
+The Instagram story viewer platform, EmbedStories tackles this issue and addresses the problem through a variety of functionalities that can help to analyze stories’ data at a larger scale.

 Here are a few features that EmbedStories provides: